sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/09 - The Badge Seller/02 - On The Horizon.md

 She kept walking.

 As she walked, the white around her, having struck her as being a similar 'matte white' as in Smash Brawl promo material, started to dim, growing orange before fading into a dark gray, as if the sun was setting, somewhere.
-How, Alex had no idea.
+How, Alex had no idea, as this realm seemingly had no sun.

 As the 'night' fell, she started to notice a sort of 'fog' around her, closing in on her it felt, bleeding the remaining light into pitch darkness the further out she looked.